Blog

 The 2024 college basketball championships brought in record viewership, with the women's final game drawing 18.7 million viewers.

-This year’s college basketball tournaments captivated audiences like never before — a testament to sports’ power to unite and inspire fans.
+This year’s college basketball tournaments are poised to captivate audiences like never before — a testament to sports’ power to unite and inspire fans.
 But beyond the thrilling dunks and impressive assists, there’s a bigger story about audience engagement and innovative advertising strategies.
 Let’s explore how “March Madness” sheds light on winning ways for brands, advertisers, and agencies to reach fans during sports’ most memorable moments.
-With strategies like contextual targeting, brands can tap into the magic of March basketball fever all year long.
+With strategies like contextual targeting and cross-channel advertising, brands can tap into the magic of March basketball fever all year long.

 Meeting fans on multiple screens

-Effective programmatic advertising for sports works best when brands make a splash on multiple channels.
-That’s because 83% of internet users in the US engage with the internet on a separate device while simultaneously watching TV.
+Effective programmatic advertising for sports works best when brands make a splash on multiple channels via cross-channel advertising.
+That’s because over 80% of internet users in the US engage with the internet on a separate device while simultaneously watching TV.
+In 2025, 75% of March Madness viewers were using a second screen while watching the games.

 College basketball tournament apps for mobile, CTV, and desktop